ansys/pypim/README.rst

 To use PyPIM, you must have access to the PIM API.

 .. note::
-    PyPIM is a work in progress.
-There is no public expossure or distribution of an implementation yet.
+    The PIM API is a work in progress.
+There is no public exposure or distribution of an implementation yet.

 PyPIM itself is pure Python and relies on `gRPC`_.